 As with any type of behavior change, getting people to actively participate in a well-being program requires time and effort.
 That’s where a good incentive strategy comes in.
-In this week’s blog, we share some well-being incentive ideas for employees that can motivate people to engage in your well-being program long-term.
+Read on to learn about well-being incentive ideas for employees that can motivate people to engage in your well-being program long-term.

-Why should you include incentives in your well-being program?
+Why should you include health incentives in a workplace well-being program?

 We believe incentives are an essential part of any successful well-being effort because they:

 - Provide the motivation to participate and complete activities.
 Sometimes we need a little “nudge” to start or stop a new behavior, especially regarding our health.
 Incentives provide this push until intrinsic motivation starts to take over.

 - Promote engagement with your program.
 Studies show that employers who offer health incentives for employees report a 22% higher average participation rate in well-being programs than employers who don’t offer incentives.1